rabstolaf/bwsys/README.md

 This repository contains training documents for Remote St. Olaf Cluster Management.
 This training differs from the standard documentation in walking the trainee through installing a desktop environment, installing a program from source code, and setting up a VPN.

+**Note:** It is only necessary to follow the Remote Cluster Management Training if the trainee wants to use bridged network adapter.
+There are advantages of using a bridged adapter (e.g. the VMs will be accessible via SSH from the host) but the setup is noticable more complex.
+If a VM is configured to use NAT in the VirtualBox Manager settings and the host computer is connected to the College VPN, the VM should be able to access the College's internal network.

 ## First Steps

 Do the following steps: